This article explains how to understand your employees’ overtime balance, and how to troubleshoot it if it’s incorrect.

 Check the affected employee’s work schedule

-- Go to the affected employee’s profile > Attendance and click the title of the work schedule widget in the top-right corner.
+- Go to the affected employee’s profile and click the Attendance tab.

 - Make a note of the current work schedule name and effective date.